pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 ### Move the dependency of V1 in Catalyst
 TiSpark expanded spark with catalyst extension.
 However, it depends on `TiDBRelation` which is API v1.
 We need to use TiDBTable instead.

-1. Add `TiDBTableProvider` as the entrance for datasource api v2
+1. Add `TiDBTableProvider` as the entrance for Datasource API v2
-2. ReWrite `TiDBTable`: in order to support catalog plugin, TiSpark already has `TiDBTable`.
+2. ReWrite `TiDBTable`: to support the catalog plugin, TiSpark already has `TiDBTable`.
 But it needs to extend more interface and needs more necessary information to replace `TiDBRelation`
-   - It's schema information should not depend on v1
+   - Its schema information should not depend on v1
    - More information is needed: Tisession, table, TiTableReference, SqlContext
    - Extend more interface: SupportsRead interface
 3. Remove `TiResolutionRuleV2`
 4. Replace the use of `TiDBRelation` in `TiAuthorizationRule` and `TiStrategy`
-5. Move the `TiAuthorizationRule` from wrapper to core becauase it is compatible with spark 3.0 and 3.1 now
+5. Move the `TiAuthorizationRule` from wrapper to core because it is compatible with spark 3.0 and 3.1 now
-6. Move the  `TiStrategy` from core to wrapper becauase the logical plan `DataSourceV2ScanRelation` is different in spark 3.0 and 3.1
+6. Move the  `TiStrategy` from core to wrapper because the logical plan `DataSourceV2ScanRelation` is different in spark 3.0 and 3.1

 ### Replace API v1 to v2
 API v2 has plenty of differences from v1
 - Provides job-level consistency in BatchWrite and partition-level consistency in DataWrite
 - Supports Streaming
-- No longer depend on RDD, SparkSession and saveMode
+- No longer depend on RDD, SparkSession, and saveMode
-- Data is processed by single record in DataWrite.write
+- Data is processed by a single record in DataWrite.write

 The main APIs are described in the picture:

 ![image alt text](imgs/dsv2.png)

 We will extend SupportsRead and SupportsWrite.
-- As for SupportsRead, we just extend it for schema. the read logical and push down logical are in TiStrategy.
+- As for SupportsRead, we just extend it for the schema. the read logical and push down logical are in TiStrategy.
-- As for SupportsWrite, we implement v1WriteBuilder insteadof WriteBuilder.
-So we can use original write logical in v2 framework berfore rewrite writing code.
+- As for SupportsWrite, we implement v1WriteBuilder instead of WriteBuilder.
+So we can use original write logical in v2 framework before rewriting writing code.

-Because we replace API v1 with v2, `dataset.writeto` is available now. but it is experimental because it will involved with catalyst
+Because we replace API v1 with v2, `dataset.writeto` is available now. but it is experimental because it will involve catalyst

 ### rewrite writing code
 > Not implemented yet